arieftb/soad-android-app/README.md

-SOAD - Story of a Dicoding
+SOAD - Story of a Dicoding Android App
 =====

 Just very simple project to share story of dicoding users.
 I made this project for graduate from  Dicoding online course about "**Belajar Pengembangan Aplikasi Android Intermediate**"